Chicago Maintenance Lawyers

 - A valid agreement between the spouses regarding maintenance, such as a prenuptial agreement;

 - "Any other factor that the court expressly finds".

 Maintenance in Illinois can be set up in different forms.
 Permanent maintenance payments are made until one spouse dies or another specific event occurs, such as the remarriage of the spouse receiving the maintenance payments or the retirement of the spouse paying them.
 Rehabilitative maintenance, on the other hand, consists of temporary payments that are intended to keep a spouse afloat only until he or she can finish school, complete training, and/or find a job that will allow the spouse to support him- or herself.

 Divorce is a business operation that cannot be successful unless specific attention is paid to your financial future.
 Maintenance payments may play a key role in determining your financial stability during and after divorce.
 When you first consult a divorce lawyer, come prepared to your meeting with copies of your important financial documents.
 Include copies of tax returns, insurance policies, bank statements, investments, and information about you and/or your spouse’s salary, benefits, and retirement programs.
 These numbers will help your divorce attorney determine whether maintenance is appropriate and estimate a fair amount.

 At Nottage and Ward, LLP, our Illinois family law attorneys are not known to back down when faced with a challenge.
-We have twenty years of experience with complex maintenance and support issues and know how to stand up for our clients.
+We have over thirty years of experience with complex maintenance and support issues and know how to stand up for our clients.
 We will help you understand where maintenance is appropriate, estimate a fair maintenance amount, and negotiate or litigate on your behalf.
 Schedule an initial consultation today at (312) 332-2915 to see if our representation is right for you.

-- Maintenance Blogs
+- Spousal Maintenance In Illinois